TCDocProc/arch/README.md

 Place the tcd_doc_proc.php file in the root OpenEMR web folder, usually /var/www/site, but may vary depending on your installation.

-###Local
+###Local Users Login
-Using the local approach allows you to specify your own pathway XML file or use our sample file.
+Local users are accounts created on your system.
+You can use the sample one or create your own (to create your own look at the Authentication Feature).
-There's no need to Signup, and you can simply login without using any credentials.
-Later you may upload a different XML file
+To use the Sample one click on "Sample Sign-in" which will log you in with a sample user.

-After login you're presented with two buttons to either upload your own Pathway XML file, or use a Sample file provided by us if you don't have access to one.
+After login with a local user you're presented with two buttons to either upload your own Pathway XML file, or use a Sample file provided by us if you don't have access to one.
 After this process your pathways presented using our patient interface.
 You may upload a different XML file later on by pressing the button in the header called "Upload New XML Pathway".

-This allows you to test all the features from user system, XML parsing to the actual interface the patients will use.
+This allows you to test all the features from the user system, XML parsing to the actual interface the patients will use.

 ##Testing

 Our tests are written using the Django TestCase module built on top of Python’s unittest module.

-To run the tests run `./arch_ubuntu test`
+To run the tests run `./arch_ubuntu test`.
+This runs all other python tests listed below.

 ### Core
 `app/core/tests.py`